maggiewolff/graduate-studies/Recipe-Recommender/README.md

 ### Collaborative Filtering:

-Neighborhood-based and matrix factorization models were compared, specifically: KNNWithMeans, KNNBasic, KNNWithZScore, KNNBaseline, SVD, SVDpp, NMF from the Surprise package, which were compared with default settings.
+Neighborhood-based and matrix factorization models were compared, specifically: KNNWithMeans, KNNBasic, KNNWithZScore, KNNBaseline, SVD, SVDpp, and NMF from the Surprise package, which were compared with default settings.

 KNN models were all evaluated for both user-based and item-based similarities, and SVD and NMF models were evaluated with biased of True and False.
 All models were compared across RMSE, MSE, and MAE values using 5-fold cross-validation.
 The best performing model was optimized to find the best combination of parameters, and that tuned model was used to generate recommendations using the Surprise package.

 ## IV.
 Results - Collaborative Filtering